 Recommended read: BUDDY ROGERS: The Man Who Drove a Wedge in the NWA

-Other notable holders of this title were Bobo Brazil, Luther Lindsay, Art Thomas, and Jack Claybourne.
+Other notable holders of this title were the charismatic Bobo Brazil, the powerful Luther Lindsay, the strapping Art Thomas, and “Gentleman” Jack Claybourne.

 Bearcat Wright and The First-Ever Black World Heavyweight Champion Debate

 Getting a considerable push, Bearcat Weight soon became champion with the WWA (Worldwide Wrestling Associates) based out of Los Angeles, California, five days before Martin Luther King delivered his famous "I Have a Dream" speech in Washington, DC. the incomparable Freddie Blassie dropped the title to Bearcat on August 23rd, 1963, in a three-fall countout, thus establishing him as what many at the time conceded as the first black world champion.